ionic-enterprise/tutorials/docs/portals/training/android/01-getting-started.md

 In this training module, you will be working with the Jobsync superapp Android project.
 The project utilizes Gradle for dependency management and Jetpack Compose as the UI framework.

-Launch the project located at `/android` and proceed to the next section to install the Portals library.
+Launch the project located at `/android` in Android Studio, then proceed to the next section to install the Portals library.

-Once you have loaded the project in Android Studio, proceed to the next section to install the Portals library.

 ## Installing the Portals library